 Skyguard is a personal 'Lone Worker' alarm system that is provided to staff who work Off-Site with our pupils.
-Staff should not share this alarm with any other staff member and should ensure that all data has been removed when leaving TCES employment key points relating specifically to ICT can be found at: https://ico.org.uk/for-organisations/quide-to-data-protection/key-definitions/
+Staff should not share this alarm with any other staff member and should ensure that a TCES agreement is signed and that they are fully aware and have received documentation on the use.